 Storage

-The salad will last for 2-3 days in the fridge.
+The salad will last for 2-3 days in the fridge if kept in an airtight container.
 Unlike most salads, Panzanella gets better by the next day and even the day after.

 FAQ

 Panzanella is a combination of two words.
-'Pane' meaning bread and 'zanella' meaning soup bowl.
+'Pane' means bread and 'zanella' means soup bowl.

 Winter Panzanella usually swaps the summery 'cold' veggies for more hearty and 'rooty' winter veg, like beetroot, broccoli, sweet potato cubes and butternut.
 Chilli and anchovies are usually added too.